custom-dev-tools/grunt-cache-killer/README.md

 ### Usage

-Within the cacheKiller's `files:`  node, place the `[mask]` within the asset filename where you would like the mask to be added.
+Within the cacheKiller's `files:`  node, place the `[mask]` placeholder within the asset filename where you would like the mask to be added.

-> **Warning** - Do not place the `[mask]` at the very beginning or very end of the asset filename.
-Doing so prevents cacheKiller from properly determining where the start or end of the asset filename exists within the template file(s).
+> **Note** - Do not place the `[mask]` placeholder at the very beginning or very end of the asset filename. (eg: `public/css/[mask].website.min.css`).
+Doing so would mangle the template file(s).
+CacheKiller prevents this from happening by showing an error message and terminating the script.

 ### Usage Examples